 With its abundance of lakes, rivers, and wild forests, Minnesota is famous for its natural beauty and rich history.
 Minnesota is the 12th largest state in the United States.
 To the north lies the Canadian border, Wisconsin and Lake Superior to the east, and the Dakotas to the west.

-People come for the good food and the small-town living and to spend time among the state’s natural wonders and historical or art centers.
+People come for good food, small-town living, and to spend time among the state’s natural wonders and historical or art centers.

 - Best Road Trips in Minnesota to Take

 - 1. North Shore Scenic Drive